 Using corresponding parts that are not compliant with the quick fit connector models on the inverter could cause serious damage to the unit and lead to invalidation of the warranty.

-Connect all the strings included in the design of the system, always checking the tightness of the connectors and checking the input polarity is correct.
+Connect all the strings required by the system, always checking the seal of the connectors.